Some of Our Favorite Success Stories

-Jose Torlao was a construction worker with 3 children.
-He was doing well in supporting his family in a simple lifestyle until he had an accident and a fragment of metal lodged in his eye.
-He broke his bank to pay for a laser treatment to save his eyesight, but it was not enough to pay for the subsequent surgeries needed to remove the metal and the fluid that had accumulated in his eye.
-Having depleted his savings and being unable to work, he wondered how he would be able to continue treatment.
-He tried his best to ask for help from various agencies but to no avail.
-When he heard that there was a medical mission, he hastened to join the crowd.
-He was seen by eye specialists who proposed two expensive surgeries.
-The mission was able to provide for the first surgery, but he would need help to complete the treatment and return to work and support his family.
-Hearing of his need, a young mother of three had a bake sale and donated all of the proceeds to cover Jose's remaining surgery.
+Jose Torlao was a construction worker with three children.
+He was doing well in supporting his family in a simple lifestyle until an accident resulted in a fragment of metal lodging in his eye.
+Jose drained his savings to pay for a laser treatment to save his eyesight.
+He had nothing left to afford the subsequent surgeries which would be necessary to remove the metal and the fluid which had accumulated in his eye.
+Due to his condition, Jose was unable to work, and none of the agencies from which he sought aid were able to assist him.
+He heard of a free medical mission (Rosa Mystica Health Mission) in town and hastened to join the crowd.
+The mission was able to connect Jose to eye specialists who proposed two expensive surgeries.
+The mission was able to cover the costs of the first surgery but not the second treatment which was necessary for Jose’s return to work.
+Touched by his story, a young mother of three held a bake sale and donated all of the proceeds.
+The donation was sufficient to cover the second procedure, and Jose was able to return to work and continue supporting his family.